JTFouquier/ghost-tree/README.rst

 To test this you need to be able to type “muscle, fasttree or sumaclust” from command line and see the “usage” or “help” documentation for each software tool.

+You will then need to "clone" the ghost-tree repository in order to download all of the necessary files.
+Once you have cloned, you can then find the `setup.py` and pip install it via "pip install -e ."

+Typing the command `ghost-tree` will then display the ghost-tree help page that provides command and subcommand help documentation.

 This project is currently under active development.
 If you're interested in contributing, please contact `@JTFouquier <https://github.com/JTFouquier>`__.